-Kris Stewart is a producer, director and Artistic Director whose work has been seen through the US, Canada, Europe, Australia and New Zealand.
+Kris Stewart is a producer, director and artistic leader whose work has been seen through the US, Canada, Europe, Australia and New Zealand.

 He has had great success heading events of significant cultural footprint, both for non-profit and commercial organizations, with a specialization in launching new events or taking organizations through periods of change or growth.